Birmingham-and-Solihull-ICS/KidsParty/README.md

 ## GitHub jargon

-+ Issues: the place to record all questions and queries relating to the repository
++ __Issues:__ the place to record all questions and queries relating to the repository
-+ Wiki: a place to record infromation about the project in a structured way.
++ __Wiki:__ a place to record infromation about the project in a structured way.
-+ Actions: a mechanism to run code and automation jobs.
++ __Actions:__ a mechanism to run code and automation jobs.
 Not used in this exercise.
-+ Projects: a project management section to organised jobs.
++ __Projects:__ a project management section to organised jobs.
 Can convert issues.
++ __Pull-request:__ a request from you to have your code (in your fork) pulled into the main repository (bsol one in this case).
+Pull requests are checked and approved before merging.

 # Activities